Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-With machine learning beginning to make an impact,~\citet{luoDetailsPreservedUnsupervised2019} train an encoder/decoder model for each image in a stereo pair, fusing the results from each view afterwards.
-They train using proxy labels from classical stereo algorithms along with an image reconstruction loss for enforcing left-right consistency.
-By warping the left image according to the left disparity map, it should look visually similar to the right image.
-They measure performance using CT ground truth on heart phantoms from the Hamlyn dataset~\citep{stoyanovRealtimeStereoReconstruction2010,prattDynamicGuidanceRobotic2010} and compare performance against pseudo-ground truth from classical algorithms.
-As mentioned in Section~\ref{sec:datasets}, a drawback of using the pseudo-ground truth means it is not possible to see if the method outperforms classical methods.
 More recently, StaSiSNet~\citep{bardozzoStaSiSNetStackedSiamese2022} use a Siamese network for real-time depth estimation.
-On another note, since accurate calibration is essential for quality depth estimation, \citet{luoUnsupervisedLearningDepth2022} propose a machine learning method that can deal with imperfect rectification due to an incorrect stereo camera model.
-They first use a network to perform vertical correction estimated to better align the image pair (so the epipolar lines match).
-They follow with a disparity estimation CNN which uses a Generative Adversarial Network (GAN) to differentiate between warped stereo frames from left to right (and right to left) and the true frame on the right (left).
+On another note, since accurate calibration is essential for quality depth estimation, \citet{luoUnsupervisedLearningDepth2022} propose a machine learning method that can deal with imperfect rectification that can occur due to an incorrect stereo camera model.
+They first use a network to perform vertical correction estimation to better align the image pair so the epipolar lines match.
+They follow the vertical correction with a disparity estimation CNN which uses a Generative Adversarial Network (GAN) to differentiate between warped stereo frames from left to right (and right to left) and the true frame on the right (left).
 They add a mask based on the residual between the reconstructed image and the true image to reduce the influence from outlier points such as specularities.
 Even more specific to surgical tissues, and, specifically, their contiguity,~\citet{zhao3DEndoscopicDepth2022} estimate depth by incorporating a constraint that takes into account the surface smoothness in camera space (3D) instead of just using image-space based photometric loss.
 Like many other methods, they run a specularity removal step.
-For quantifying their method, they use EndoDepthAndMotion~\citep{recasensEndoDepthandMotionReconstructionTracking2021} for ground truth, which in turn uses LibELAS.
-Coming back to earlier work which used hybrids of methods,~\citet{caoAlgorithmStereoVision2022} combine SfS with a classical stereo algorithm for stereo MIS, again demonstrating the benefits of joint methods.
-Pushing classical methods further forward,~\citet{songBDISBayesianDense2023} propose a classical method using conditional random fields and a coarse-to fine methodology, similar to LibELAS but with faster performance: taking 72ms for \((1280,720)\) sized images (LibELAS 291ms~\cite{geigerEfficientLargeScaleStereo2011}, PSMNet 566ms~\cite{changPyramidStereoMatching2018}).
+For quantifying their method, they use the EndoDepthAndMotion~\citep{recasensEndoDepthandMotionReconstructionTracking2021} dataset for ground truth, which in turn uses LibELAS.
+Also dealing with uncalibrated stereo pairs,~\cite{yangDenseDepthEstimation2021} use an optical flow network with photometric losses and sparse feature matching loss to learn an optical flow network that is used for depth estimation on uncalibrated images.
+Finally,~\citet{weiStereoDenseScene2023} use a pre-trained HSM-Net and then fine tune it on the SERV-CT dataset.
+Their goal is to perform localization and 3D reconstruction of dense scenes.